surniaulula/wpsso/readme.txt

 = 6.3.0-dev.1 =

-(TBD) Added new image dimensions in the WordPress &gt; Settings &gt; SSO Image Sizes page.
+(2019/09/09) Added new image dimensions in the WordPress &gt; Settings &gt; SSO Image Sizes page.

 = 6.2.0 =